kundajelab/genomedisco/README.md

 For detailed explanations of all inputs to GenomeDISCO, see the ["Inputs" section below](#inputs)

 To run reproducibility analysis in batches (more than one comparison), all you need to do is modify the `--metadata_samples` and `--metadata_pairs` to add the additional samples and sample pairs respectively that you wish to compare.
+For details, see ["Analyzing multiple dataset pairs"](#analyzing-multiple-dataset-pairs)

 Running other methods for measuring concordance and QC of Hi-C data
 ====

-**coming soon**
+**under development**

 GenomeDISCO supports computing concordance scores for Hi-C data using not only the GenomeDISCO framework, but also:
 - HiCRep (http://github.com/qunhualilab/hicrep)